 Benzodiazepines are a class of fast-acting anxiolytic drugs that can temporarily, yet effectively, provide relief for severe cases of anxiety and may also have the added benefit of treating insomnia.
 However, these medications can cause dependency issues, and therefore, must always be prescribed and taken carefully under your doctor’s supervision.

 A heart medication known as propranolol can also be prescribed to help control many of the physical symptoms of anxiety, such as a racing heart, high blood pressure, and shaking.
 It is commonly provided to those who have anxiety related to social situations and performance, such as making a speech or playing music for an audience.

-Antidepressants are also commonly prescribed to those with anxiety disorders as well as OCD and, of course, depression.
+Antidepressants are also commonly prescribed to those with anxiety disorders, as well as OCD and depression.
 These take time to work, but the reason why antidepressants can be helpful for these conditions is that they can involve the neurotransmitter serotonin, which is believed to be involved in both anxiety and depression.

 Counseling & Therapy

 Lastly, one of the most effective methods for addressing anxiety is therapy.
 Therapy is a helpful resource for treating anxiety because it gets to the bottom of why you are feeling anxious in the first place, and from there, you can find solutions.
 A therapist who is trained in helping individuals with anxiety will give you the skills to manage and cope with anxiety.
 Many patients who attend therapy can find ways to overcome it entirely.